Bonn

-The headquarters of Deutsche Post DHL and Deutsche Telekom, both DAX-listed corporations, are in Bonn.
-The city is home to the University of Bonn and a total of 20 United Nations institutions, the highest number in all of Germany.
+The global headquarters of Deutsche Post DHL and Deutsche Telekom, both DAX-listed corporations, are in Bonn.
+The city is home to the Rheinische Friedrich-Wilhelms-Universität Bonn university, and a total of 20 United Nations institutions, the highest number in all of Germany.
 These institutions include the headquarters for Secretariat of the UN Framework Convention Climate Change (UNFCCC), the Secretariat of the UN Convention to Combat Desertification (UNCCD), and the UN Volunteers programme.
+Birthplace of composer Ludwig van Beethoven, a center of Rhenish carnival, and its geography by the Middle Rhine make it an important tourist destination.
+In Bonn the Bönnsch Platt, a dialect of the Ripuarian language is spoken by all generations, especially during carnival.

 Geography

 Topography

 Situated in the southernmost part of the Rhine-Ruhr region, Germany's largest metropolitan area with over 11 million inhabitants, Bonn lies within the German state of North Rhine-Westphalia, on the border with Rhineland-Palatinate.
 Spanning an area of more 141.2 km2 on both sides of the river Rhine, almost three-quarters of the city lies on the river's left bank.

 To the south and to the west, Bonn borders the Eifel region which encompasses the Rhineland Nature Park.
 To the north, Bonn borders the Cologne Lowland.
 Natural borders are constituted by the river Sieg to the north-east and by the Siebengebirge (also known as the Seven Hills) to the east.
 The largest extension of the city in north–south dimensions is 15 km and 12.5 km in west–east dimensions.
 The city borders have a total length of 61 km.
 The geographical centre of Bonn is the Bundeskanzlerplatz (Chancellor Square) in Bonn-Gronau.